Setup Overview

 - Customize global settings to include/ignore files, define dependency nodes, etc. You can use the helpers in the Configuration Helpers section to simplify this process.

-The plugin analyzes each file in your project and assigns it an element type based on your descriptors.
+The plugin analyzes each file in your project and assigns it to an element based on your descriptors.
 Then, when checking dependencies (imports, requires, etc.), it uses your rules with element selectors to determine if the dependency is allowed.